jomardyan/Swift-FileServer/README.md

 5. Click Start Operation.
 Software will create New folder, AD Security Group and will assign Permission

 Program requirements.
-1. Latest powershell version installed.
+1. Latest powershell  installed.
 2. .NET Framework 4.7.2
-3. Administrative rights of Domain and FileServer.
+3. Administrative rights on Domain and FileServer.